Last Updated May, 2021

 This is it guys on Bergama.
 Do not miss this city when planning your Aegean coast of Turkey itinerary!
 Or perhaps you have already visited it.
 Can you relate to my impressions?
 If you are planning a trip to Turkey now, is Bergama on your list?
 Let me know in the comments below!

-If you will be in Bergama, also don’t miss a bit of the village life in Turkey in Kucukkoy village!
+If you will be in Bergama, also don’t miss a bit of the village life in nearby Kucukkoy village!